swiftlang/swift-evolution/proposals/0526-deadline.md

 This function works exactly as the existing `withTaskCancellationHandler` does today, except that the `onCancel` handler is passed the reason for cancellation.

+Furthermore, the cancellation reason can be retrieved from the current Task similar to how cancellation is checked.

 #### Failures and expiration

 The withDeadline throwing behavior is that of the operation's throwing behavior.
 If the operation throws a